Volunteer Opportunities

 Membership meetings are held the fourth Wednesday of the month September to June, see website for details.

-Offers free sporting activities such as soccer and basketball every season of the year.
+Offers free sporting activities, such as basketball and soccer, every season of the year.
 Includes team uniforms and games.
 Children of all different religions and cultures are invited to play.
-Basketball and indoor soccer is held at the Peoples Church.

 A non-for-profit, artist-run gallery and shop operated by the Dundas Arts and Craft Association.
 The Gallery Exhibition space exhibits arts and crafts created by contemporary Canadian artists with exhibitions changing on a monthly basis.